Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 Section 1

-b.
-The terms of ad hoc committees shall be for the duration of the specific duty assigned to it
+2. The terms of ad hoc committees shall be for the duration of the specific duty assigned to it.

 Section 2

-e.
-The Equipment Committee shall meet as necessary to organize and audit equipment purchased and owned by CLOAF.
-Also, the committee will be responsible for setup and breakdown of such equipment before and after all meetings.
-(CONTINUED) EFFECTIVE 8-10-2022
+4. The Equipment Committee shall meet as necessary to organize and audit equipment purchased and owned by CLOAF.
+Also, the committee will be responsible for the setup and breakdown of such equipment before and after all meetings.